robbert-harms/MDT/docs/model_fitting.rst

 Full example
 ============
-To summarize the code written above, here is a full MDT model fitting example:
+To summarize the code written above, here is a complete and ease of use MDT model fitting example:

 .. code-block:: python